-1.6 We talked about looping when learning Processing.
-In Scratch, you can also have loops that: (a) repeat a fixed (b) repeat forever, (c) repeat if a (d) repeat until a repeated inside the mouth (i.e., opening) of the loop block.
+1.6 Looping means doing something more than once.
+In Scratch, you can define "loops" that: (a) repeat a fixed number of times forever (b) repeat (c) repeat if a condition is true condition is false forever if forev repeated inside the mouth (i.e., opening) of the loop block.

-Try using one of the loop blocks by dragging it onto the Scripts tab and then drag the blocks you want flag, your program will run.
+Try using one of the loop blocks by dragging it onto the Scripts tab and then drag the blocks you want